KomodoPlatform/developer-docs/docs/intro/010-cryptoconditions/101-cryptoconditions-instructions.md

 # Smart Contract Instructions

-## Understanding CryptoConditions Addresses
+## Understanding the different Addresses used in CryptoConditions based contracts

-The method of transferring CryptoConditions-related assets is often slightly different than transferring the main coins of an asset chain.
+The method of transferring contract-related assets is often slightly different from transferring the main coins of an asset chain.

 When making a transaction on the main blockchain of your asset chain, you typically only deal with a sending address and a receiving address.
 To move coins, you might use rpc calls such as `sendtoaddress` or `z_sendmany`.

-In CryptoConditions, you may see several addresses involved with a transaction.
+In each contract, you may see several addresses involved with a transaction.
 It is not necessary to fully understand all of them, but basic knowledge about a few addresses will be necessary.

 Also, each smart contract will move coins or tokens differently, depending on the nature of the contract.
-For example, if you are dealing with tokens (also called "colored coins"), you may use the [`tokentransfer`](/010-cryptoconditions/150-cc-tokens.html#tokentransfer) method.
+For example, if you are dealing with tokens (similar to "colored coins"), you may use the [`tokentransfer`](../010-cryptoconditions/150-cc-tokens.html#tokentransfer) method.

 The first address you must understand is the pubkey.
 Any user using a CryptoConditions smart contract must have a pubkey indicated in their daemon.
-The pubkey forms the basis for many other CryptoConditions addresses.
-Typically, each CryptoConditions smart contract  will take the pubkey, combine it with a unique and contract-specific EVAL code, and create a new base-58 encoded address from it.
-This base-58 encoded address will be the address you use to hold and manage CryptoConditions-related assets.
+The pubkey forms the basis for all the addresses related to contracts.
+Typically, each CryptoConditions smart contract  will take the pubkey, combine it with a unique and contract-specific number called the `EVAL code`, and create a new [`Base58Check`](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded address from it.
+This `Base58Check` encoded address will be the address you use to interact with different CryptoConditions based contracts.

 ## Creating and Launching with a Pubkey

-To get a pubkey, launch the chain with the normal launch parameters and execute the [`getnewaddress`](/015-essential-rpc/339-wallet.html#getnewaddress) rpc call.
+To get a pubkey, launch the chain with the normal launch parameters and execute the [`getnewaddress`](../015-essential-rpc/339-wallet.html#getnewaddress) rpc call.

 `./komodo-cli -ac_name=HELLOWORLD getnewaddress`